TROVE + THE FUTURE of NEWS

 Additionally, a team of editors evaluated the 15,000 new sources and 43,000 feeds for quality, and those sources fed the troves.
 An algorithm continuously ranked each trove's stories based on authority and timeliness.

-Trove gave users power to:
+Trove gave users the power to:

 • inject outside content to augment vetted in-app sources

-Users could create general topic troves, but Trove truly shined when the topic was niche focused on a specific person, place or thing.
+Users could create general topic troves, but Trove truly shined when the topic was niche-focused on a specific person, place, or thing.

 Trove Icon Android_500PX.png